 You should not use the income tax calculators above to assess your tax liability if you are self-employed.
 A self-employment income tax calculator needs to take into account the different NICs paid and allowable business expenses.

-The self-employed income tax calculator provides a simple calculation of income tax and Class 4 NICs.
+The HMRC self-assessment ready reckoner provides a simple calculation of income tax and Class 4 NICs.
 You can get a better picture of your future tax liabilities by completing your tax return online or taking advice from your accountant.